 Democratic National Committee will not sponsor Women’s March amid anti-Semitic concerns

-The Democratic National Committee will not sponsor the Women’s March amid anti-Semitic concerns.
+The Democratic National Committee will not sponsor the Women’s March amid anti-Semitic concerns, Fox News has learned.

 "The DNC stands in solidarity with all those fighting for women's rights and holding the Trump administration and Republican lawmakers across the country accountable.
-Women are on the front lines of fighting back against this administration and are the core of our Democratic Party," DNC Deputy Communications Director Sabrina Singh told Fox News.
+Women are on the front lines of fighting back against this administration and are the core of our Democratic Party," DNC Deputy Communications Director Sabrina Singh told Fox News, making clear the organization still supports the cause of women's rights even as it keeps distance from the group itself.

 ‘THE VIEW’ GRILLS WOMEN'S MARCH CO-FOUNDER TAMIKA MALLORY OVER TIES TO LOUIS FARRAKHAN